pawarjay1/interview-prep/ReactJs/notes.md

 # react js

-- what is react <br>
+- what is react

-React.js is a JavaScript library for building user interfaces.<br>
+React.js is a JavaScript library for building user interfaces.

-Developed by Facebook (Meta), it is component-based and follows a virtual DOM approach.<br>
+Developed by Facebook (Meta), it is component-based and follows a virtual DOM approach.

 - how to install react using vite